MegEngine/GyroFlow/README.md

 We've updated the GOF (both trainset and testset), so the performance is a little bit different from the results reported in our paper.

-MegEngine checkpoint can be download via [Google Drive](https://drive.google.com/file/d/18lK8MnOoE94MDoCjFtikvtdtd786DWLn/view?usp=sharing) or [CDN](https://data.megengine.org.cn/research/gyroflow/val_model_best.pkl).
+MegEngine checkpoint can be download via [Google Drive].

 ## Citation